 Affected individuals develop a variety of breathing (respiratory) complications due to the production of thick, sticky mucus that clogs various air passages in the body.
 Associated symptoms include a persistent cough that often produces mucus or phlegm (productive cough), wheezing, and shortness of breath.
 Because mucus clogs the airways, bacteria become trapped and accumulate within the lungs and air passages making individuals particularly prone to developing repeated (chronic) respiratory infections that lead to inflammation of the main air passages of the lungs (bronchitis), inflammation of the sinuses (sinusitis) and inflammation of the lungs.
 Clogging of the airways with mucus may also make it difficult to breath.

 The immune system of individuals with cystic fibrosis responds to an infection by sending white blood cells to attack the infection.
 After attacking the infection, white blood cells breakdown and further clog the airways.
 Debris from the white blood cells can be very destructive to lung tissue, and is thought to be a major contributor to the lung damage that occurs in cystic fibrosis.
+Further, this debris tends to be very “sticky,” which adds to the difficulty of its clearance from the lungs.
 The repeated cycle of infection and immune system response progressively damages the lungs.
 Chronic mucus blockage and infection of the respiratory passageways may cause them to become abnormally widened (bronchiestasis), which permits more mucus to build up and further increase the risk of infection.
 Eventually, continued damage to the lungs can cause life-threatening respiratory failure or enlargement and improper function of the lower right chamber (ventricle) of the heart (cor pulmonale).
 Enlargement of the ventricle occurs because the heart must work harder to try and pump blood through the damaged lungs.